Unsupported system features

 • Certain T-SQL features and constructs are flagged using diagnostic comments such as: -- SQLTRAN FABRIC LIMITATION:

-• No transformation or replacement logic is generated, as these constructs have no equivalent in Fabric's SQL surface.
+• No transformation or replacement logic is generated for these constructs, as there is no equivalent in Fabric's SQL surface.

 • SQL Tran preserves the original structure to allow downstream review and manual rewriting.